I happened across this exhibition at The Gallery, Winchester Discovery Centre.

 Nearer departure Kate will send a list of suggested equipment.
-We can supply some art equipment such as solvents, paints, canvas etc (to leave more space in your suitcase), and arrange for a courier to bring back your work – please tell us what you want.
+We can supply some art equipment such as solvents, paints, canvas etc at local prices (to leave more space in your suitcase), and arrange for a courier to bring back your work – please tell us what you want.

 We advise you to have travel insurance.

 Places on the course are limited so allocation will be made on a first come, first served basis according to deposit paid.
 Kate Measham at Casa Rosa reserves the right to cancel for whatever reason.
 In the event of cancellation you will be advised of vacancies on alternative courses.
 If you do not wish to book on an alternative course, a full refund for the course will be given when Kate Measham at Casa Rosa cancels.